 Mass Cash is a standard lottery game that conducts draws daily.
 Players choose five numbers between 1 and 35 and attempt to match them to the numbers from the hopper.
 Winners must match at least three of their numbers in order to receive a payout, and those who correctly predict all five numbers win a flat $100,000 jackpot.

 Each Mass Cash ticket costs $1.
 It is possible to purchase tickets for multiple drawings at the same time.
 Although the odds of matching all five numbers are nearly 1 in 325,000, it is not terribly uncommon to have at least one $100,000 winner during each day’s draw.

 The Megabucks Doubler offers the largest jackpots of a single-state drawing in Massachusetts.
 The Mass Lottery seeds this jackpot with $500,000, but ticket sales commonly drive the pool into the millions.
 With this game, players must choose six numbers from 1 to 45 and, as usual, match them to six drawn numbers.
 Players also can purchase the Doubler option, which doubles any winnings aside from the jackpot.

 Although a multimillion-dollar win sounds nice, it’s important to realize the astronomical odds at play with six selections out of 45 numbers.
 The odds of winning the grand prize in the Megabucks Doubler are a staggering 1 in 13,983,816.
-So, even if the prize is in the single-digit million range, it’s still not enough to justify the ticket.

 The final Massachusetts draw game is a rare entry in the landscape of draw lottery games due to its mechanism of action.
 Most draw games tend to reward players as they match increasing amounts of numbers.
 Usually, players who do not hit a minimum number of matches win nothing.